wtnwin111/interview/README.md

     16) Write a code to check if there is cycle in a graph 17-N) Write code to find the bridge node in a connected graph.
 Bridge node is that the graph will be connected if delete this node from graph.
+    18) Sudoku Game: Given a 3*3 matrix, and 1-8 numbers in random order, 1 place as space.
+        Write code to find the min exchange of numbers to make the matrix in order 5 4 1           1 2 3
+            3   2   --->    8   4
+            7 8 6           7 6 5

 ##C7: Stack
     1) How would you design a stack which, in addition to push and pop, also has a function